DaanVanYperen/odb-benchmarks-are-useless/README.md

 odb-benchmarks-are-useless
 ==========================

-This is not a benchmark!
-Tongue in cheek.
+This is not a benchmark.
+Just some quick and dirty prototyping!
-Just a quick experiment!

 For odb benchmarks visit:
 https://github.com/junkdog/entity-system-benchmarks